How fees and investing are related

 A study on index fund fees showed that there are large levels of fee variation among S&P 500 index funds that are virtually identical in most relevant characteristics.
 RYSPX and SWPPX, for example, are two S&P 500 index funds with a holding similarity score of 99.99 percent.

-Another problem that arises with comparing fees is that fee amounts on funds appear to be small, with percentages ranging from 0.50% to 1.0% and 2.0%.
+One problem that arises when comparing fees that funds charge, is that said fee amounts can appear to be small, with percentages ranging from 0.50% to 1.0% and 2.0%.
 But these seemingly small differences can make a huge impact on your savings over time.

 Make sure to look at the fees you’re paying on the funds you’re investing in.
 If you realize you’re paying too much in fees, consider making a change.